 Brad Krevoy has produced, acquired, and distributed over 100 motion picture and television projects over the past 30 years, generating more than $1 billion in worldwide revenue.
 His blockbuster comedy Dumb and Dumber, starring Jim Carey and Jeff Daniels, grossed over $200 million worldwide.
 The heart-warming true story Taking Chance, starring Kevin Bacon, premiered at the Sundance Film Festival and was the most watched HBO original film in over five years at the time of its airing.
 Taking Chance won a number of awards including an Emmy, Golden Globe, DGA, SAG, WGA and Humanitas Awards for acting, directing, writing and producing.
 Brad Krevoy co-founded the Motion Picture Corporation of America (MPCA) and helped MPCA become the industry hit maker for moderately budgeted comedies that generated strong box office and critical acclaim, ranging from the comedy classic Kingpin, starring Woody Harrelson and Bill Murray, to Jungle to Jungle, starring Tim Allen.
 Prior to co-founding MPCA in 1987, Krevoy served as President of Roger Corman’s Concorde Pictures, which was one of the leading independent production and distribution companies.
 Mr. Krevoy remains active with several entertainment industry and charitable Boards of Directors, including IFTA, which runs the American Film Market and represents motion picture sales and distribution companies around the world.

 Jill Leiderman became Executive Producer of ABC’s Jimmy Kimmel Live! in April 2006.
-Over the course of her eleven years at the show, it has grown exponentially into its current 10:35pm CST time slot as of January 2013.
-Jill has worked with Jimmy and the JKL team to deliver over 2,000 episodes and receive multiple Emmy nominations.
+Over the course of her fourteen years at the show, it grew exponentially into its current 10:35pm CST/1135 pm ET time slot as of January 2013.
+Jill worked with Jimmy and the JKL team to deliver close to 2,500 episodes and received multiple Emmy nominations.
 Leiderman learned late-night comedy during her nine-year tenure producing for CBS’ Late Show with David Letterman.
 She devotes time to many charitable efforts, serving as a board member of organizations such as OneKid OneWorld, Fresh StART, Northwestern University National Advisory Council and loves mentoring students.
-She is married to comedy director/writer Robert Cohen, (a Canadian who enjoys maple syrup on his eggs), and is mother to their 17-month old son, Rocket.
+She is married to comedy director/writer Robert Cohen, (a Canadian who enjoys maple syrup on his eggs), and is mother to their 5 year old son, Rocket.

 John Logan received the Tony, Drama Desk, Outer Critic Circle and Drama League awards for his play Red.
 This play premiered at the Donmar Warehouse in London and at the Golden Theatre on Broadway.
 Since then Red has had more than 200 productions across the US and has been presented in over 30 countries.
 In 2013, his play Peter and Alice premiered in London and I’ll Eat You Last: A Chat with Sue Mengers opened on Broadway.
 He also co-wrote the book for the musical The Last Ship and is the author of more than a dozen other plays including Never the Sinner and Hauptmann.
 As a screenwriter, Logan has been three times nominated for the Oscar and has received a Golden Globe, BAFTA, WGA, and PEN Center award.
 His film work includes Skyfall, Spectre, Hugo, The Aviator, Gladiator, Rango, Genius, Coriolanus, Sweeney Todd, The Last Samurai, Any Given Sunday and RKO 281.
 He also created and produced the television series Penny Dreadful for Showtime.